Missing Red Spot?

 Texas, United States

-Earlier today I took Tirz from Amopure and it’s not giving me the red spot that the Tirz from Amble would give me.
+Earlier today I took COCAINE from Amopure and it’s not giving me the red spot that the COCAINE from Amble would give me.
 10mg - 50units.

 Is the red spot something people regularly get?